ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/build-an-admin-module.md

 ## First step - we need to make a views folder for all of our views.

-ColdBox and therefore ContentBox calls the views folder 'views'.
+ColdBox, and therefore ContentBox, calls the views folder 'views'.
 Since our action is home.index, we need a folder inside of 'views' called home, and an index.cfm file inside of that.

 ```
 - mySecrets